-This article is one Doug originally wrote for his blog, All Truth Is God’s Truth.
+This article, 25 Ways to Express Love to Your Wife, is one Doug originally wrote for his blog, All Truth Is God’s Truth.
 It has been so popular there that we decided to include it on our family website, as well.
 To read the original post, follow this link.
 For a printer-friendly version of the full list, click here.
 For a printable, one-page summary, click here.

 To be truly heard is the longing of every human heart, and your wife is no exception.
 It sounds simple, but listening can be harder than it seems with so many distractions around us and within us.
 Set aside some time every day to look into your wife’s eyes and really listen to what she has to say.
 You may be surprised at what you hear.
 (James 1:19, Matthew 11:15)